Match Point: Plot

 Recently retired tennis pro Chris Wilton is hired as an instructor at an upscale London club.
 He becomes friendly with wealthy club member, Tom Hewett.
 Tom's sister, Chloe, is smitten with Chris, and they begin dating.
 During a family gathering, Chris meets Tom's American fiancée Nola Rice, an aspiring actress.
 They are immediately attracted to each other.

 After Chloe persuades her father to give Chris an entry-level job at his company, he gradually blends into the family.
-While the clan gathers at the Wilton's country house, Tom's mother, Eleanor, condescendingly questions Nola's struggling acting career, causing Nola to storm out.
+While the clan gathers at the Hewett country house, Tom's mother, Eleanor, condescendingly questions Nola's struggling acting career, causing a dejected Nola to leave the house during a thunderstorm.
 Chris follows Nola and confesses his feelings for her.
-They have sex but Nola considers the encounter a mistake while Chris wants an ongoing affair.
+They kiss and have sex in a wheat field, but Nola considers the encounter a mistake while Chris wants an ongoing affair.
 Chris and Chloe marry, while Tom ends his relationship with Nola after falling in love with someone else.

-Chloe is obsessed with becoming pregnant, though Chris acts ambivalent.
-He tries tracking down Nola.
+Chloe is obsessed with becoming pregnant, though Chris acts ambivalent and tries to track down Nola.
 When he happens to run into her, they begin an affair.
 When Nola becomes pregnant, Chris panics.
 He tells her to get an abortion, but she wants them to raise the child together.
 Chris becomes distant from Chloe, who suspects he is having an affair, which Chris denies.
 Nola presses Chris to divorce Chloe.
 Though Chris finds Chloe boring, he is unwilling to give up his promising career and the affluent lifestyle their marriage affords him.
 Chris feels trapped and lies to both Chloe and Nola.